2020-2021 Tuition and Scholarship Information

 Registration Fee – $25 per family (Non-refundable.
 Waived if registered by May 31st.)

-Unlimited classes – $200/month (not eligible for scholarships)
+Unlimited classes – $250/month (not eligible for discounts and scholarships)

 Private Lesson (45 minutes) – $30/lesson*

-NOTE: Due to scheduling and differences in cost, private lessons MUST be scheduled through ESA administration.
+*Due to scheduling and differences in cost, private lessons MUST be scheduled through ESA administration.
 Please do not make arrangements directly with a teacher.
-Please email Kristen@EcclesiaArts.com to set up a private lesson.
-For additional information, click HERE.
+Please email Kristen@EcclesiaArts.com to set-up private lessons.

 All tuition paid is non-refundable.
 If you pay for a semester in full, and withdrawal mid-season, we do not refund tuition.
 (Please see our full withdrawal policy below.)

 - Semester “Pay in Full” Discount – 5% (non-refundable)

 Our desire is to make the arts available to everyone, therefore we do offer scholarships based on financial need.